scikit-hep/pyhepmc/README.md

 ### Install your local version

-If you want to use your local version productively, pip-install it from the project folder:
+If you want to use your local version for productive work, pip-install it from within the local project folder:
 ```
-pip install --user --upgrade -e .
+pip install --user --upgrade .
 ```
 The `--user` option is not necessary when you are inside a virtualenv if you have write-permission to the system-wise Python directories.
 The `--upgrade` option is only needed if you already have a pyhepmc-ng version installed.
-The `-e` option installs the package in develop mode: the installed package remains linked to the source and changes in the project folder are immediately visible in the installed package.
-If you don't want your installed version to be linked, drop the `-e` option.

 ## License